 More tips and tricks for tackling oak cabinets, including how to hide the grain, and some great go-to paint colors!
-Click here for all of the details!
+Check out my post on how to paint oak cabinets for all of the details!
 Here are some of my favorite oak cabinet transformations from my portfolio:

 - A builder grade kitchen turned custom

 - Painted cabinets in an oak kitchen redo

 - A client kitchen redo with an island reinvented

 Do you have questions about prep?

 Are you concerned about prepping your cabinets?
 Are they unfinished or previously painted?
 Check out this post on 5 Cabinet Painting Problems Solved.

 Are you looking for the right tools to get the job done?

 The more projects I do, the more tools and products I find.
 Here is my latest list of great tools to get the job done more efficiently and with a great finished look.
 Five Favorite Tools for Painting Cabinets and Furniture.